 ~ Twin Son Bernard Pelsma ~

 Son Bernard Pelsma (1898-1966) was born on Aug.
 3, 1898 in Chicago and was a twin with his sister Bernice.
-The children were not raised together.
+The two were not raised together.

 He is seen here in a portrait taken in 1917, when he was about 18 or 19 years of age.
 During World War I, he served as a sergeant in Company L of the 38th Infantry.